Hood (Marvel Comics): Heroic Age

-At some point in time, Robbins escapes jail, and at the same time, has someone replace him in his cell, who has had plastic surgery to resemble him.
-Staying with his cousin, he is attacked by Striker, Hazmat and Veil from Avengers Academy, in response to the tape of Hood's assault on Tigra being leaked online.
+At some point in time, Parker Robbins escapes jail, and (at the same time) has someone replace him in his cell who has had plastic surgery to resemble him.
+Staying with his cousin, he is attacked by Striker, Hazmat, and Veil from Avengers Academy, in response to the tape of Hood's assault on Tigra being leaked online.
 This, along with other personal factors, gives him the desire to regain his power, and kill every one of the Avengers, no matter what team they are on.
 While in Ryker's Island, Hood befriended an Inhuman named Ertzia and learns the location of one of the Infinity Gems.
-Once out Parker Robbins hires several people to take him to the former location of the Inhuman secret city, Attilan.
+Once out, Parker Robbins hires several people to take him to the former location of the Inhuman secret city, Attilan.
 After eliminating them, he locates the Reality Gem.
 Some time before, the six Illuminati locate the Gems and each member takes possession of one to make sure they would never again fall into the wrong hands.
 But Black Bolt is dead, and the royal family did not know about the gem he had hidden when they moved the Inhumans off of Earth, thus it was left unguarded.
 Using the Reality Gem, the Hood swiftly uses it to steal the Power Gem from Reed Richards.
 His quest next takes him into conflict with the Red Hulk and the Avengers.
 Hood later targets the other Illuminati members for the other Infinity Gems.
 At a later point in time, Robbins uses the Reality Gem to heal Madame Masque's face.

-The Hood uses the red (Power) and yellow (Reality) gems to steal the purple (Space) gem from Iron Man, using it to teleport the Avengers away to an unknown location, where upon entry, he is faced with Thor and Red Hulk, Thor having the Orange (Time) Gem.
+The Hood uses the Power and Reality Gems to steal the Space Gem from Iron Man, using it to teleport the Avengers away to an unknown location, where upon entry, he is faced with Thor and the Red Hulk, Thor having the Time Gem.
 During the conflict, Red Hulk manages to steal the Power Gem from Hood.
-As Uatu watches on, Thor implores Hood to surrender, lest he kill himself.
-Hood declines the offer, and teleports to the ruins of Xavier Mansion, where Xavier is leading a team of Avengers against the Danger Room to try to secure the Mind Gem.
+As Uatu the Watcher watches, Thor implores Hood to surrender, lest he kill himself.
+Hood declines the offer, and teleports to the ruins of the X-Mansion, where Xavier is leading a team of Avengers against the Danger Room to try to secure the Mind Gem.
 Effortlessly, Hood gets the Gem and engages in a mental battle with Xavier, emerging triumphant.
 He then warps to the Astral Plane to get the Soul Gem, but is confronted by its wielder Thanos.
 In reality, Thanos was one of Strange's illusions.
 When that did not work, Red Hulk, in possession of the Power Gem, punched Hood, and Hood wished Iron Man out of existence.
 Whilst this happened, Iron Man later reappeared with the Infinity Gauntlet, calling the Reality Gem to come to the Gauntlet.
 While the Hood protested that he had done nothing that the other superhumans present would not do if they had lost their powers, Iron Man and the other heroes simply rejected his words, using the Infinity Gauntlet to send Hood back to jail.